agcdke/frog/language/agriqa/mqr/README.md

 * *Embedding Model*: Pull **nomic-embed-text** model from Ollama website.
 * *LLM*: Pull **gemma3** model from Ollama website.
 * *Vector Store*: Chroma is used.
-* *PDF Docs*: UnstructuredPDFLoader is used to parse PDFs.
+* *PDF Docs*: UnstructuredPDFLoader is used initially to parse PDFs (now obsoleted).
 Document parsing is a crucial tasks.
 There are several ways to improve it by analysing different refinement techniques.
+PDFPlumber is used to extract tabular data, as well as, textual data from mentioned UNECE dataset.
 * *Chunking*: RecursiveCharacterTextSplitter for splitting.
 * *Retriever*: **MultiQueryRetriever** with Maximal Marginal Relevance (MMR) is used.
 Currently analysing different approaches for multi-modality(for texts and tables), e.g., MultiVectorRetriever.
 * Area of refinement approaches